 A. Just slightly more difficult than choosing the winning numbers of the lottery.
 Your insurer will provide you with a book listing all the doctors in the plan.
 The doctors fall into two categories--those who are no longer accepting new patients, and those who will see you but are no longer participating in the plan.
 But don't worry, that remaining doctor who is still in the plan and accepting new patients has an office just a half-day's drive away and a diploma from a third world country.

-Q. Do all diagnostic procedures req
+Q. Do all diagnostic procedures require pre-certification?

 A. No. Only the ones you need.